kladskull/xEroS/README.md

 [![Software License][ico-license]](LICENSE.md)

 Xeros is a digital currency that allows instant payments to anyone, anywhere.
-Xeros has been written completely in PHP and follows the same technical design as Bitcoin.
+Xeros has been written completely in PHP and follows the much of the technical design of Bitcoin.
 Xeros uses P2P technology to operate with no central server.
+There are many differences, such as the scripting language which is "XeroASM" which is a really dumbed down version of assembler - one thing
+I'd like to do is offer easier scripting languages that "compile" down to the XeroASM.

 ## Install